Angus King, Independent Senator, Claims 20 Minutes Are Missing From Donald Trump’s Ukraine Transcript

-Sen. Angus King, an independent from Maine, said he believes that there is about 20 minutes of missing conversation in the summary transcript of a call between U.S. President Donald Trump and Ukrainian President Volodymyr Zelensky that the White House released last week following allegations a whistleblower leveled against him.
+Sen. Angus King, an independent from Maine, said he believes that there is about 20 minutes of missing conversation in the summary transcript of a call between U.S. President Donald Trump and Ukrainian President Volodymyr Zelensky.
+The White House released the transcript last week following allegations a whistleblower leveled against the U.S. president.

-King made the comments on a Tuesday night appearance on CNN’s Anderson Cooper 360º.
-King said he reached the conclusion following the report from the whistleblower, which was released on Thursday the day after the summarized transcript by the Whitehouse.
-The political independent senator told Cooper that his staff read out the released transcript between Trump and Zelensky, which took about 10 minutes.
+King made the comments on a Tuesday night appearance on CNN’s Anderson Cooper 360.
+King said he reached the conclusion following the report from the whistleblower, which was released on Thursday, the day after the summarized transcript by the White House.
+The independent senator told Cooper that his staff read the released transcript between Trump and Zelensky, which took about 10 minutes.
 The official whistleblower complaint, filed August 12, claimed that the call between the two foreign leaders lasted about 30 minutes.

 Still, King acknowledged that the 20 unaccounted for minutes could have been taken up by a translator facilitating the call between Trump and Zelensky.